-The T3DSO2000HD provides 1X, 10X, 100X, and custom probe attenuation factor options.
-The custom values can be between 10-6~10.
+The SDS3000X HD provides 1X, 10X, 100X, and custom probe attenuation factor options.
+The custom values can be between $10^{-6}$ ~ $10^{6}$ .
 The oscilloscope will automatically convert the vertical scale according to the current probe attenuation factor.
 For example, the vertical scale of the oscilloscope under 1X attenuation is 100 mV/div, and the vertical scale will be automatically set to 1 V/div if the probe attenuation is changed to 10X.
 If a standard probe with a readout terminal is connected, the oscilloscope will automatically set the probe attenuation to match the probe.

 The Probe Check option is provided to quickly check if the probe is correctly compensated.
+Connect the probe as in section "Probes" and touch Probe > Probe Check, then operate according to the prompt.